Daylily-kor/daylily-docker-client/README.md

-# daylily-docker-client
+# daylily-grpc-server

-A gRPC Go Client that interacts with Docker
+A gRPC Go Server that interacts with Docker daemon using Docker API.